Porges/ways-to-play/src/games/five-card/five-card.md

 [^fn0]: Formerly ‘Bamyili’.

 Strong linguistic evidence for the Japanese origin of the Aboriginal game is the name used by the [Kunwinjku](https://en.wikipedia.org/wiki/Kunwinjku_people)[^fn1] people,[@HunterGatherersState p.
 291] or other groups around [Maningrida](https://en.wikipedia.org/wiki/Maningrida,_Northern_Territory),[@CardGamesToPokerMachines p.
 101] where this five-card variant of the game is called <span lang="gup" class="aka">butakat</span> or <span class="aka" lang="gup">buta</span>.
-This is not a Kunwinjku term,[^fn2] but the slang word for ‘zero’ amongst Japanese gamblers (see the {%gameref oicho-kabu%} article for more on Japanese terminology), and relates to an important aspect of the game.
+This is not a Kunwinjku term,[^fn2] but the slang word for ‘zero’ amongst Japanese gamblers (see the [Oicho Kabu](games/three-card-game/three-card-game.md#oicho-kabu) article for more on Japanese terminology), and relates to an important aspect of the game.

 [^fn1]: Formerly ‘Gunwinggu’.